Introduction

 High School and Admission: A Rough Start

-In the end, my college entrance exam score was just enough to get into a bachelor’s program at a private third-tier university.
+In the end, my college entrance exam scores were just enough to get into a bachelor’s program at a private third-tier university.

-When choosing a major, I was completely clueless.
-My family heard from friends that “nursing is a good job for boys,” and they wanted me to go for a diploma.
-But I thought, since I managed to get into a bachelor’s program, I should at least pursue that.
-As for what to study, I had no idea and just randomly filled in my preferences.
-My first choice was Japanese, followed by Electrical Engineering.
+Choosing a major was even more confusing.
+At that time, my family heard from friends that “male nurses have good job prospects” and wanted me to study nursing at a vocational college.
+But I felt that since I managed to get into a bachelor’s program, I should at least pursue that.
+As for what to study, I had no idea and just randomly filled out my application, with Japanese as my first choice and Electrical Engineering as a backup.

 In short, that’s how my university journey began: poor grades, an average school, and no clear idea of what I wanted to do.

-Freshman Year: Confusion, Setbacks, and an Important Choice
+Freshman Year: Confusion, Setbacks, and an Important Decision

-At the start of my freshman year, I was very motivated, talking with classmates on the balcony about studying hard together.
+At the start of my freshman year, I was quite motivated, talking with classmates on the balcony about studying hard together.
 But reality quickly taught me a lesson.

-In calculus, I listened attentively in class, but I only scored 26 in the midterm exam.
+In calculus, I listened attentively in class, but I only scored 26 on the midterm.
 This score was a big blow to me, making me feel like I wasn’t cut out for math.
 It was partly my fault for not having a solid foundation in high school.
-Back then, whenever the math teacher started the class, I’d get sleepy within five minutes and couldn’t control it.
+Back then, whenever the math teacher started lecturing, I’d get sleepy within five minutes, and I couldn’t control it.

-Later, a helpful senior saw that a few of us freshmen were eager to improve and suggested we self-study microcontrollers, even providing a lot of materials.
-I looked into it and found that it required buying a development board and connecting it to a computer, which seemed quite complex and costly to get started, so I didn’t pursue it.
+Later, a helpful senior noticed that a few of us freshmen were eager to improve and suggested we self-study microcontrollers, even providing a lot of materials.
+I looked into it and found that it required buying development boards and connecting to a computer, which seemed quite complex and costly to get started, so I didn’t pursue it further.

-Throughout my freshman year, I was mostly in this state—wanting to work hard but not knowing where to focus, feeling very lost.
+Throughout my freshman year, I often found myself in a state of wanting to work hard but not knowing where to focus my efforts, feeling quite lost.

-The real turning point was the specialization selection in the second semester of my freshman year.
-Students in our Electrical Engineering College could choose to stay in electrical engineering or switch to the computer science program.
+The real turning point came during the second semester of my freshman year with the major selection process.
+Students in our Electrical Engineering College could choose to stay in electrical engineering or switch to the computer science major.

 This choice was very important to me.
-I checked on Zhihu, and the general consensus was that studying electrical engineering heavily depended on the school’s reputation and family background.
-To get into the State Grid Corporation, you needed at least one of these.
-I weighed my situation and realized that my school wasn’t prestigious, and I had no family connections.
+I went on Zhihu to see what people were saying, and the general consensus was that studying electrical engineering heavily depends on the school’s reputation and family background.
+If you want to work for the State Grid Corporation after graduation, you need at least one of these.
+I weighed my situation and realized that my school wasn’t prestigious, and I didn’t have any family connections.

-Looking at computer science, Zhihu suggested that this field was relatively fair, not caring much about one’s background.
-As long as you were willing to put in the effort to learn, you had a chance.
-I had also learned some C language in my freshman year.
-Although I wasn’t particularly good at it, I managed to pass the exams, and it felt like something I could understand.
+Looking at computer science, Zhihu mentioned that this field is relatively fair, not caring much about your background.
+As long as you are willing to put in the effort to learn, you have a chance.
+I had also learned a bit of C language in my freshman year.
+Although I wasn’t particularly good at it, I managed to pass the exams and felt it was something I could understand.
 Moreover, Python was already quite popular at the time, and I was very interested in it.

-So, I decided to switch to the computer science program.
+So, I decided to switch to the computer science major.

-Sophomore Year: Earning Money, a Breakup, and My Own Lab
+Sophomore Year: Earning Money, Heartbreak, and My Own Laboratory

 Entering my sophomore year, I officially became a computer science student.
 The school taught Java in a structured manner, but I was captivated by Python.

 I still remember that feeling.
-I found some online videos to learn Python and clicked on a course from a training class.
-After watching a few lessons, one thought struck me:
+I found some videos online to learn Python and clicked on a course from a training class.
+After watching a few lessons, one thought kept running through my mind:

 This discovery was shocking.
-It made me realize that programming wasn’t something dull or difficult to understand, but rather something very straightforward and interesting.
+It made me realize that programming wasn’t something dull or incomprehensible, but rather something very straightforward and interesting.

 My university tuition was quite expensive, about 30,000 yuan a year, which was a heavy burden for an ordinary working-class family like ours.
 So, I told my family early on that I didn’t want to rely on them financially anymore.
-I received 1,500 yuan a month from home for living expenses, but it was far from enough, especially since I had a long-distance girlfriend at the time, which added to the expenses.
+I received 1,500 yuan a month from home for living expenses, but it was far from enough, especially since I had a long-distance girlfriend at the time, which was also costly.

-To earn money, I did whatever I could.
-I delivered food on campus and worked as a stock clerk at a small supermarket on campus.
-The stock clerk job was very repetitive, involving moving drinks like Master Kong from the warehouse and stocking the shelves bottle by bottle.
-Although it was tiring, I could earn about 800 yuan a month.
+To earn money, I did all sorts of jobs.
+I delivered food on campus and worked as a stock clerk at a small supermarket in the school.
+The stock clerk job was very repetitive, involving pulling drinks like Master Kong from the warehouse and stocking the shelves bottle by bottle.
+Although tiring, it earned me about 800 yuan a month.
 These jobs gave me my first exposure to the world outside the campus.

 Later, as I became more proficient in Python, especially in web scraping, I started taking on small freelance jobs online.
 When I’m interested in something, I try to find all the related resources to learn from.
 I bought three books on web scraping and typed out the code word by word from start to finish.

 Gradually, I began to work on real projects.
-For example, I helped people scrape data from foreign websites and organize it into Excel sheets, or assisted senior students from other schools with their graduation projects.
-They needed user data from Zhihu for AI analysis, so I helped them scrape it.
+For example, helping people scrape data from foreign websites and organizing it into Excel; or assisting seniors from other schools with their graduation projects, where they needed user data from Zhihu for AI analysis, and I would help them scrape it.
 I remember using the DFS (Depth-First Search) algorithm to traverse the network structure of Zhihu users' followers and followings, which was particularly interesting.
 A single job could earn me five to six hundred yuan.
 The first time I earned money from code I wrote myself, it felt truly different.
 I felt like I could support myself with this skill.

 It was around that time that many things happened in my life.

 I broke up with my long-distance girlfriend of a year and a half.
 According to her, her mother disapproved, thinking my family wasn’t wealthy enough and that I wasn’t tall enough.
-I didn’t dwell on it too much; she might have been a bit of a “mama’s boy,” listening to her family.
-But this incident did provoke me, giving me a strong “underdog” feeling, a sense of being looked down upon.
-Strangely, I actually enjoyed this feeling; it fueled a desire to prove myself, to “slap back.”
+I didn’t dwell on it too much; she might have been a bit of a “mama’s girl,” listening to her family.
+But this incident did hit me hard, giving me a strong “underdog” feeling, a sense of being looked down upon.
+Strangely, I actually enjoyed this feeling; it fueled a desire to prove myself, to “prove them wrong.”
 This drive made me focus more intently on my studies.

 Another thing that bothered me was the school’s organized study tour to Japan, where the school would cover half the cost, and we had to pay the other half.
 Due to my family’s financial situation and my dad’s conservative nature, I couldn’t go.
 This became a thorn in my side, and watching my classmates enjoy themselves in Japan left me feeling quite bitter.

-But that’s how fate works; when one door closes, another opens.
+But that’s how fate works; when one door closes, another one opens.

 During the seven days my classmates were in Japan, the school arranged for those of us who stayed behind to study in the lab.
-Many classmates didn’t show up, so it was just me, spending every day with the seniors working on their graduation projects.
-Although their technical skills weren’t particularly advanced, for a sophomore just getting into computers, I still learned a lot.
+Many classmates didn’t show up, so it was just me, spending time with the seniors working on their graduation projects.
+Although their technical skills weren’t particularly advanced, for a sophomore just getting into computers, I learned quite a bit.

-More importantly, because of my diligence during those days, the teacher in charge of the lab noticed me.
+More importantly, my diligence during those days caught the attention of the teacher in charge of the lab.
 I mustered the courage to ask the teacher if I could have a lab to myself, as I didn’t want to study in the dorm.
 To my surprise, the teacher readily agreed and granted access to my campus card.

 That lab was a human-computer UI interaction lab, filled with old iMacs with outdated systems that weren’t very user-friendly.
-But it had air conditioning and was a completely private, quiet space for me to study.
+But it had air conditioning and was a quiet space entirely my own for studying.

-From that day on, this lab basically became my home for the remaining years of college.
-I’m really grateful to that teacher for giving a student like me, eager to learn, such an opportunity.
+From that day on, this lab essentially became my home for the remaining years of university.
+I’m truly grateful to that teacher for giving a student like me, eager to learn, such an opportunity.
 It was far more important to me than the study tour to Japan.

 Days and Nights in the Lab